Raj-varu/Neonflake/README.md

 1. Clone this repository.
 2. Set the required environment variables as mentioned above.
-3. Change the cors setting in server
+3. Change the CORS setting in the server.
-4. Change the api url in client side
+4. Change the API URL in the client-side.
 5. Run the application!

 Happy coding! 🚀